Dirichlet problems associated to abstract nonlocal space-time differential operators: Acknowledgments

 The author acknowledges helpful discussions with Kristin Kirchner and Wolter Groenevelt which contributed to the formulations of Theorem~\ref{thm:extension} and Remark~\ref{rem:hypergeometric}, respectively.
-Moreover, the author thanks Mark Veraar and Jan van Neerven for carefully reading the manuscript and providing valuable comments.
+Moreover, the author thanks Mark Veraar, Jan van Neerven and an anonymous reviewer for carefully reading the manuscript and providing valuable comments.